-- not aligned with our Values, our Code of Business Ethics, or related ethics and compliance policies, or - not in compliance with applicable laws, or - that may significantly affect vital interests of Capgemini and its affiliates.
+- Not aligned with our Values, our Code of Business Ethics, or related ethics and compliance policies, or - Not in compliance with applicable laws, or - That may significantly affect vital interests of Capgemini and its affiliates.

 SpeakUp is not a grievance helpline; it is not a platform to raise issues in relation to performance review, compensation, and career development.
-However, actions and behaviors which are not aligned to our Values and Code of Business Ethics e.g. workplace harassment, discrimination, retaliation, sexual harassment, etc. are within the scope of SpeakUp.
+However, actions and behaviors that are not aligned to our Values and Code of Business Ethics, e.g. workplace harassment, discrimination, retaliation, and sexual harassment, are within the scope of SpeakUp.

-Please read the SpeakUp policy for more information; country specific regulations are identified under the policy.
+Please read the SpeakUp policy for more information; country-specific regulations are identified under the policy.